centrify/jenkins-centrifyvault-plugin/README.md

 * **Centrify Vault Username with Password**
   * **Resource Type** - The type of resource.
 It corresponds to System, Domain and Database resource in Centrify Vault.
   * **Resource Name** - The name of the resource in Centrify Vault.
-  * **User Name** - The local account belongs to the resoure whose password is to be retrieved.
+  * **User Name** - The local account belongs to the resource whose password is to be retrieved.
 Click **Verify Credential** to verify that the vaulted account exits in Centrify Vault.
 ![Username Password](images/credential_usernamepassword.png)